Code-Institute-Submissions/Milestone_project_1-7/README.md

 + The event page can be easily reached via the navigation bar
 ![navigation bar](https://github.com/Gonzo2500/Milestone_project_1/blob/master/documentation/screenshots/navigation-bar-screenshot.PNG "navigation bar")

-+ the visitor can also get to the event page by clicking on the game images provided on the landing page
++ The visitor can also get to the event page by clicking on the game images provided on the landing page
 ![event pages image link](https://github.com/Gonzo2500/Milestone_project_1/blob/master/documentation/screenshots/choose-your-game.PNG "event pages image link")

 + On the event page the user can use to button in the hero shot to automatically scroll down to the events